Pringmore/T9-search/README.md

 # T9-Search experiment
-In this coding simple you will find a simulation mechanism of T9 search field used in phones
+In this coding simple you will find a simulation for a T9 search field based on OOPHP and MySQL